Apidog

 Testing Kerberos-Authenticated APIs with Apidog on macOS

-Let's walk through the practical steps of using Apidog to test a Kerberos-authenticated API endpoint on macOS.
+Now that you understand how Kerberos works, let’s walk through the steps for testing a Kerberos-authenticated API endpoint using Apidog on macOS.

 Step 1: Preparation